 Trailer renting has grown significantly over the past years and hasn't gone unnoticed by larger retailers.
 Especially for industries like home improvement and furniture, where the bigger, bulkier items can't necessarily fit in a regular car's trunk.
 This has opened a new opportunity for them to expand their offering and start renting trailers by the day or the hour.

 However, you don't need to be a large corporation with a fleet of trailers to get started; you can put into use what you already own.
 And since trailers are extremely versatile and can be used for anything from moving furniture, going on road trips, and gardening, you'll be able to reach a larger audience.

 Tool Rental Business

 Whether it’s power tools for a DIY project, cleaning tools for an unexpected stain, or just a drill for hanging up a piece of wall art - for most people, it doesn’t make sense to go out and buy all of the needed tools and parts for one small project since power tools take up space and most of the time are expensive, considering the number of times you'd be using them.

 Now, with the growth of DIY projects and upcycling furniture, tool rentals are more in demand than ever before.
-Just like with many other rental services, you can get away with starting off with a small inventory, focusing for example on fabric cleaning, and expand your offering by providing the right cleaning fluids and other needed supplies.
+Just like with many other rental services, you can get away with starting off with a small inventory, focusing, for example, on fabric cleaning, and expanding your offering by providing the right cleaning fluids and other needed supplies.